gitter-badger/ywam-firebase/README.md

 Tools needed to run this app:
 * `node` and `npm` https://nodejs.org/
 Once you have these, install the following as globals:
-`npm install -g gulp webpack firebase-tools`
+`npm install -g gulp webpack firebase-tools firebase-bolt`

 ## Installing
 * `clone` or `fork`  this repo